 - King George VI and Queen Elizabeth Stakes Jockey Statistics

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Ascot tips on the day of the race, do they agree with the runners on the trend shortlist or are they predicting other runners?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Ascot Racecourse section for links to these.
+To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Ascot tips on the day of the race.
+Do they agree with the runners on the trend shortlist, or are they predicting other runners?
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Ascot Racecourse section for links to these.

 How competitive is the King George VI and Queen Elizabeth Stakes market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2020 when the race had an over-round of 106%.
 The race in 2019 was a race that was most in the bookie's favour with an over-round of 129%, whilst on average over the last 20 renewals of the King George VI and Queen Elizabeth Stakes, the over-round has been 115%, which means the bookie expects to pay out £100 for every £115 which is bet.

-These are the top three quickest-run King George VI and Queen Elizabeth Stakes over the last 20 renewals:
+These are the top three quickest-run King George VI and Queen Elizabeth Stakes races over the last 20 renewals:

 - Novellist (2:24.60) in 2013